 In addition, since the majority of people buy homes that are either at or beyond their maximum ability to afford, and they end up being “house poor.”
 This is a situation in which you live in a home – often a very nice one – but have very little money beyond the home, causing a strained financial situation.

 Make no mistake about it, owning a home requires extra room in your budget.
 If that extra room isn’t there, renting may be the better option.
+Not only do you have to think about the monthly mortgage payment, but the utilities, homeowners insurance and mortgage protection insurance, it all adds up!

 When You Don’t Have the Ability to Maintain a Home